JACTERK/AdventureGPT/README.md

   - `items`: A list of `Item` objects that are in the location.
 This is to be the same format as the output for the `create_item()` function.

+### Step 3: Generating locations (`Location` Class)
+The third step in the game startup procedure is to generate the locations.
+The `Location` class is defined in `location.py`, and has the following attributes:
+- `name`: The name of the location.
+- `desc`: A description of the location.
+- `id`: The id of the location.

+### Step 4: Generating the game items (`Item` Class)

+The fourth step in the game startup procedure is to generate the game items.
+The `Item` class is defined in `item.py`, and has the following attributes:

+- `name`: The name of the item.
+- `desc`: A description of the item.
+- `id`: The id of the item.

 # Appendix

 ## Functions

+## `functions.py`

 ### generate(msg)
 - msg (str): The message to generate a response to.